harshlaxkar07/py100/README.md

-# 🐍 Top 100 Days 100 Python Projects for Beginners
+# 🐍 100 Days 100 Python Projects for Beginners

 Welcome to the **Top 100 Best Python Programs** – a curated, simplified, and beginner-friendly list of projects to help you master Python through hands-on practice.
 These projects are organized by difficulty and domain to support progressive learning.